tranlehaiquan/tranlehaiquan.github.io/src/content/blog/predefined-color-schemes.md

 title: Predefined color schemes
 postSlug: predefined-color-schemes
 featured: false
-draft: false
+draft: true
 tags:
   - color-schemes
-description:
-  Some of the well-crafted, predefined color schemes for AstroPaper blog theme.
+description: Some of the well-crafted, predefined color schemes for AstroPaper blog theme.
 ---

 I've crafted some predefined color schemes for this AstroPaper blog theme.
 You can replace these color schemes with the original ones.